Buried as numbers, more of Bucha’s victims are laid to rest - NewsBreak

 Buried as numbers, more of Bucha’s victims are laid to rest

-BUCHA, UKRAINE — (AP) — With graves marked only with numbers, not names, burial services were held Thursday for 11 more unidentified bodies found in Bucha, the town outside the Ukrainian capital of Kyiv that saw hundreds of people slaughtered under Russian occupation early in the war.
+With graves marked only with numbers, not names, burial services were held Thursday for 11 more unidentified bodies found in Bucha , the town outside the Ukrainian capital of Kyiv that saw hundreds of people slaughtered under Russian occupation early in the war.

 The civilian killings at Bucha have become a symbol of brutality of the war.
 They were carried out as Russia launched a failed effort to capture the Ukrainian capital after it invaded the country on Feb.
 24.